-- (a) Mining Industry - The Corporation continues to participate in advocacy role for the mining industry through representation in various associations (Association de l'Exploration Minière du Québec, Association Minière du Québec, Fédération des chambres de commerce du Québec). - The corporation received recognition at the Mines and Money conference held in Toronto in 2017 where the Orion Transaction was awarded the award for "Best Transaction globally and in North America" and Sean Roosen was awarded the distinction of "Best CEO for North America". - Sponsorship of conferences at industry related events.
+- (a) Mining Industry - The Corporation continues to participate in advocacy role for the mining industry through representation in various associations (Association de l'Exploration Minière du Québec, Association Minière du Québec, Fédération des chambres de commerce du Québec);

-Promoted gender diversity in mining and other business and well as the continued development of Montreal's Young Mining Professionals organization.
+- The Corporation received recognition at the Mines and Money conference held in Toronto in 2017 where the Orion Transaction was awarded the award for "Best Transaction globally and in North America"; Sean Roosen was awarded the distinction of "Best CEO for North America" and Osisko Mining was awarded "Best Exploration Project in North America"; - Recognition awards at Québec Xplor 2016 for Messrs.
+Sean Roosen, Robert Wares and for Falco and Osisko Mining); - Sponsorship of conferences at industry related events; and - Promoted gender diversity in mining and other business and well as the continued development of Montreal's Young Mining Professionals organization.